 Where we deem this change to have a material impact on the RCB programme’s ability to continue complying with the requirements set out in the RCB Regulations and Sourcebook, we will independently assess the proposed change before granting approval.

 An issuer applying for registration as an RCB issuer must pay a registration fee.
 This must be paid in full on the date or before we receive the completed application form for the application to be complete.

 RCB issuers are also subject to an annual fee for ongoing supervision or when making changes in respect of their respective RCB programmes.

-Further information on fees and payment methods are in Chapter 5 of the RCB Sourcebook.
+Further information on fees and payment methods are in Chapter 3 of the Fees Manual.